practicingruby/practicing-ruby-paid/posts/v6/004-code-reuse.md

 Subclassing allows you to use the features of a base class within your own class definition.
-Because Ruby is a single-inhertance language, each class has exactly one porent, so you need to choose wisely.
+Because Ruby is a single-inhertance language, each class has exactly one parent, so you need to choose wisely.

 A typical example of class inheritance in Ruby is found in ActiveRecord: